OUR RESEARCH

 Sponsor: Klingenstein Third Generation Foundation

 The ShARE Study compared two different types of psychotherapy skills for youth depression.
-The goal of the study was to learn whether certain therapy skills are more helpful for teens with different types of stressful and adverse life experiences.
+The goal of the study was to learn whether certain therapy skills are more helpful for teens with different types of stressful and adverse life experiences, and to test whether the therapies improved cognitive function in the areas of executive functioning and reward.

 Project CARY